-Providing essential property insurance to Texans and responding to our policyholders after a storm has been our charge by the Texas Legislature since our creation nearly a half century ago.
+Providing essential property insurance to Texans and responding to our policyholders after a storm has been our charge by the Texas Legislature since our creation half a century ago.

-The Catastrophe Incident Response Plan (CAT Plan or Plan) for Texas Windstorm Insurance Association (TWIA) and Texas FAIR Plan Association (TFPA) outlines how we promptly and effectively perform in response to a catastrophic weather event.
+The Catastrophe Incident Response Plan (CAT Plan or Plan) for Texas Windstorm Insurance Association (TWIA) and Texas FAIR Plan Association (TFPA) outlines how we promptly and effectively respond to a catastrophic weather event.

-Each year the Plan is reviewed, tested, subjected to an after-action report (AAR) process, and updated; and each year, both TWIA and the CAT Plan emerge from this process better, stronger, and more prepared for the hurricane season ahead.
+Each year the Plan is reviewed, tested, subjected to an after-action report (AAR) process, and updated; and each year both TWIA and the CAT Plan emerge from this process better, stronger, and more prepared for the hurricane season ahead.

-This year, updates include adaptations that allow us to respond to a catastrophic weather event during the COVID-19 pandemic.
-These adaptations include guidance for adjusters performing on-site inspections, protocols for physical distancing and safety standards at all Mobile Claims Centers and remote sites, and new options for policyholders to interact with claims staff remotely.
+This year's Plan continues to include adaptations in response to the COVID-19 pandemic.
+These adaptations include guidance for adjusters performing on-site inspections, protocols for physical distancing and safety standards at all Mobile Claims Centers and remote sites, and options for policyholders to interact with claims staff remotely.

-Other 2020 updates involve improvements to our internal response framework, implementation of an incident response software to help facilitate a response, and enhanced communication and coordination with federal, state, and local emergency management.
+Other 2021 updates strengthen our internal response framework, refine our digital service solutions for policyholders, and enhance our communication and coordination with federal, state, and local emergency management.

-For us, the CAT Plan is more than a statutory requirement; it is the tool we use to fulfill our shared promise-to be there for our policyholders when they need us most.
+For us, the CAT Plan is more than a statutory requirement, it is the tool we use to fulfill our shared promise-to be there for our policyholders when they need us most.